sushgitrep/financial_ai_analyzer/README.md

 - **Warning Dialog**: "You have existing data for Bank A. Switch to Bank B?"
 - **Data Preservation**: Previous bank data remains saved

+NOT TO WORK DRECTLY ON MAIN BRANCH

 steps:

+1. Setup the python environment in VS Studio
+2. Then clone it
+3. Create branch
+4. Commit to Branch

 1. install the pre req :

 pip install -r requirements.txt